KaguilarA/Reactive-Values/README.md

 ## Description

-Reactive Core is a lightweight JavaScript & TypeScript library designed to provide a simple and intuitive reactivity system.
+Reactive Values is a lightweight JavaScript & TypeScript library designed to provide a simple and intuitive reactivity system.
 It allows you to define reactive values, listen to changes, and create computed values with minimal overhead.

 ---